Elisabeth Ettlinger: Honours

 Ettlinger was elected to the German Archaeological Institute in 1968, and as a corresponding member of the Austrian Archaeological Institute in 1975.
 On 27 November 1975, she was elected a Fellow of the Society of Antiquaries of London (FSA).

+Personal life

+Ettlinger was born in 1915 in Breslau into a Jewish academic family: her parents were Richard Lachmann (geologist) (1885–1916) and Hedwig Hopf (1893–1953); her maternal uncle was the mathematician Heinz Hopf (1894–1971).
+After her father's death, she and her mother moved to Berlin, and then in 1935 to Switzerland to escape Nazi Germany.
+In 1940, she married the Swiss microbiologist Leopold Ettlinger (microbiologist), with whom she had two sons.